vnyabrown/ClothesClosetProject/Notes.md

     - Store data in properties objects?
 - Auto-populate textfields with information from given objects
     - Check before processAction for all others, barcode field musn't be empty
+    - Create a method in closet to either 1.
+Attempt to grab articleType from Barcode Prefix 2.
+Attempt to grab collection, just need to return whether it worked or not to verify our ArticleType
+    - Same as above with Color
+- Fix ArticleType
+    - Should have a Constructor to populate ArticleType from ID
+    - Additionally, add constructor to populate ArticleType from BarcodePrefix (Same with Color)